24seconds/orka/README.md

 <img src="./assets/localdrop_pc.png" width="800">

 You can send text or any kind of data.

-#### Sending Text
-📋 To send Text, you need to click `other peer` to send and type text.
-Then click `send` button!

-#### Sending File
-📁 To send File, click `red cross` button then select files to transfer.
+📁📋 To send any kind of data, click the `Upload` button.

-**Important!**: After you select files, it does not transfer immediately.
+**Important!**: After you upload files, it does not transfer to others immediately.
 It just gives `download link` to other peer.
 When other peer requests download, then transfer starts.

-### Check system message

-When there is something to notify to user, system message is created.
-You can check system message by clicking toggle switch!

 ### Change color theme